-Welcome to my latest programming tutorial – Rogue C#!
+Welcome to my latest programming series – Rogue C#!

 This is a demonstration of Microsoft’s C# programming language that I’m developing right here on ComeauSoftware.com.
-In this tutorial, we’ll work through the process of creating a role-playing game (RPG) in C# based on the classic game of Rogue.
+In these articles, we’ll work through the process of creating a role-playing game (RPG) in C# based on the classic game of Rogue.
 Throughout the chapters, I’ll show you the code and explain the ideas involved so you can follow along and customize your own roguelike game.

-On this page, you’ll find links to all the lessons along with supporting information, resources and updates on the progress of the project itself.
+On this page, you’ll find links to all the chapters along with supporting information, resources and updates on the progress of the project itself.

 Download the Code